tevon4613/ffxi/whm-guide.md

 | Lullaby			    | Barsleepra                   |
 | Blind, Sleep			    | Barblindra/Barsleepra        |

-_This should only take a minute or two at the most._ You don't have to memorize all the monster's mechanics (or this debuff list), but you should strongly consider making a bookmark, post-it on your monitor, or similar note for yourself.
-If you have a second monitor, move Netflix off to the side and keep a browser window handy as your cheat sheet.
+_This should only take a minute at the most._ You don't have to memorize all the monster's mechanics (or this debuff list), just look through and look for things you can prepare for ahead of time.
+Consider making a browser bookmark, post-it on your monitor, or similar note for yourself so that you can refer to common boss details quickly.

 When a debuff has both an associated element and a bar-status spell, use both.
 For example, either Barparalyzra or Barblizzara will help reduce the chance that a monster can Paralyze you, while both together have an even higher chance of preventing Paralyze.
 Combine this with Divine Caress when people do get hit, and tough situations can become much less frantic.